aagams2910/algo-trading-bot/README.md

 # algo-trading-bot
-Trading algorithms incorporating Fibonacci retracement, Exponential Moving Averages (EMA), and momentum indicators.
+This is an algo trading bot for Zerodha-kite users only This trading bot has incorporated Fibonacci retracement, Exponential Moving Averages (EMA), and momentum indicators.